tendermint/tendermint/UPGRADING.md

 ### ABCI Changes

-* In v0.34, messages on the wire used to be length-delimited with `int64` values, which was inconsistent with the `uint64` length delimiters used in the P2P layer.
-Both now consistently use `uint64` length delimiters.
+* In v0.34, messages on the wire used to be length-delimited with `int64` varint values, which was inconsistent with the `uint64` varint length delimiters used in the P2P layer.
+Both now consistently use `uint64` varint length delimiters.

 ## v0.34.20